mattermost/docs/source/about/cloud-subscriptions.rst

 Billing period
 --------------

-After you begin your Mattermost Cloud paid subscription, your credit card is billed immediately.
+After you begin your Mattermost Cloud subscription, your credit card is billed immediately.
 Your subscription automatically renews annually, however you can opt-out of auto-renewal.

 If there's a payment failure, your invoice will show *Payment Failed*.
 Please review the accuracy of your credit card information in **Payment Information**.
 Unresolved failed payments may result in a delinquency and an interruption to your subscription.